 First, the bad news…

-This chilling article describes the terror being inflicted by ISIS.
+The terror being inflicted by ISIS has been thoroughly documented.
 Well-known for their brutal treatment of Christians, this piece explains that ISIS views as their enemies anyone who refuses to convert to Islam, and that they don’t hesitate to take women captive as slaves.

 This informative article looks at sex slavery in the suburbs of Chicago.
 It also highlights the National Human Trafficking Hotline — (888) 373-7888.
 Will you take two minutes and commit this number to your memory?
 There are three 8’s at the beginning and three at the end, with “3737” in the middle.
 See?
 Easy as pie.
 Now use this number to report suspicious activity.
 What is suspicious activity?
 I’ve always wondered this myself.
 Here’s some good information from The SAGE Project: